-As highlighted in notes 15, 16 and 21 to the financial statements, the company meets its day to day working capital requirements through an overdraft facility which is shared with the rest of the UK resident members of the group of companies headed by AAF McQuay UK Limited ("the UK group") and through inter-company loans from AAF McQuay UK Ltd. The UK group's borrowing facility provided by Daikin Europe NV was renewed on 31 March 2019.
-The loans from Daikin Europe NV were repaid on the 14th June 2019 with funds loaned by Daikin Industries Limited.
-The UK group's borrowing facility provided by Daikin Industries Limited was renewed on 30 June 2020.
-The UK group overdraft and guarantee facility with Barclays Bank plc was renewed on 30 June 2020 and continues until renewed or cancelled.
+As highlighted in notes 15, 16 and 21 to the financial statements, the company meets its day to day working capital requirements through an overdraft facility which is shared with the rest of the UK resident members of the group of companies headed by AAF McQuay UK Limited ("the UK group") and through inter-company loans from AAF McQuay UK Ltd. The UK group's borrowing facility provided by Daikin Industries Limited was renewed on 30 June 2021 until June 2022.
+The UK group overdraft and guarantee facility with Barclays Bank plc was renewed on 16 December 2020 and continues until renewed or cancelled.
 While the current economic conditions create uncertainty over the level of demand for the company's products and uncertainty over future exchange rates creates some uncertainty in some manufacturing cost, the company finds that bank finance is more available through being a subsidiary of Daikin Industries Ltd than it would be for an independent company of its size.